 How to Calculate Intraclass Correlation Coefficient in Excel

-The Intraclass Correlation Coefficient (ICC) determines the reliability of ratings for multiple items where there are multiple raters involved.
-The ratings are measured by comparing the variability of different ratings of the same item (or subject) rated reliably by different raters.
+The Intraclass Correlation Coefficient (ICC) determines the reliability of ratings for multiple items.
+The ratings are measured by comparing the variability of different ratings of the same item (or subject) rated reliably by different users.

 The ratings are quantitative.
 The value of an ICC can range from 0 to 1, where 0 means no reliability and 1 means perfect reliability among raters.